Geography will no longer factor into the cost of riding a bus in Tompkins County starting in late summer.

 Vanderpool, whose announcement drew many positive comments from community, said at the open house last month: “The lives of everyone in our community and the local economy as a whole are enriched when public transit is accessible and affordable,”

-Vanderpool drove that message home at the June 27 board meeting when he read an email from a TCAT rider who wrote in: “I’ve been a TCAT rider for years and think it is a wonderful service to our community.
+Vanderpool drove that message home to board members at their June 27 meeting when he read an email from a TCAT rider who wrote in: “I’ve been a TCAT rider for years and think it is a wonderful service to our community.
 Lowering the Zone 2 price is a great idea and I thank you.
 It will make a small difference in the life of most, but a big difference in the lives of those who have the least.
 Good job!”

 Q. Why is TCAT eliminating fare zone 2?